NREL/SOEP-QSS/README.md

 ### Function

 * Linear functions are provided for QSS and LIQSS solvers.
+* A numeric differentiating linear function is provided for QSS solvers.
 * Sample nonlinear functions are included.
+* Sample input variable functions with analytical and numeric derivatives are included.
 * We'll need a general purpose function approach for the JModelica-generated code: probably a function class that calls back to a provided function.

 ## Implementation